AnthemVH/IMAD5111A2/README.md

 - 'startIncrement()': Starts a coroutine that updates the pet's status periodically.
 The coroutine runs until it's cancelled.
 - 'onResume()', 'onPause()', 'onDestroy()': Manage the lifecycle of the coroutine to start, pause, and cancel accordingly.
-## Usage
-- Run the app on an Android device or emulator.
-- Interact with the pet by clicking the Feed, Clean, and Play buttons.
-- Observe how the pet's status changes over time.
-- The app stops updating when the pet's status becomes critical ('Hunger < 0', 'Clean > 100', 'Happy > 100').

 ## Demostration Video